Saturday, November 23, 2024

 Corn Bread Muffins

 Corn bread tends to be dry, and this was no exception.
 It was, however, moister than most, and The Impatient Chef could eat it without butter or honey.
 In the South, there is a distinction between corn bread and what is derisively called “Johnny Cake”, which is dry and requires copious amounts of butter to make it palatable.
 This was not Johnny Cake.
-Lighter in color than many an inedible corn bread muffin that The Impatient Chef has had in the past (Yes, The Impatient Chet is talking to you, Black Bear Diner), it had a fresh, corny (not corn-mealy) flavor, with what looks like a small amount of diced red peppers inside.
+Lighter in color than many an inedible corn bread muffin that The Impatient Chef has had in the past (Yes, The Impatient Chef is talking to you, Black Bear Diner), it had a fresh, corny (not corn-mealy) flavor, with what looks like a small amount of diced red peppers inside.

 Pulled Pork.